neurom-iot/naal/README.md

 - Neuromorphic Architecture Abstraction Layer
 - Especially for Contstrained Hardware such as IoT device

-## Hardware To be Supported
+## Supporting Neuromorphic Computing Hardware
-- ETRI Board
-- ABR FPGA Board
+- ABR FPGA Board (DE1-SoC, PYNQ)
-- Intel Loihi
+- Intel Loihi Emulator

 ## How to Contribute?
 - Feel free to create issues/pull-requests if you have any issues.